-Passing examination results are valid for 12 months from the “pass” date.
+“Passing examination results are valid for 12 months from the “pass” date.
 Your results will be given to you immediately following completion of the examination.

-– If you pass, you will receive an examination result report which will indicate “PASS”.
+– If you pass, you will receive an examination result report which will indicate “PASS”

 – If you do not pass, you will receive a diagnostic report indicating your strengths and weaknesses

-3. Michigan Insurance Adjuster License Application
+Step 3: Michigan Insurance Adjuster License Application

 Once you have completed all your coursework and passed the examination, you are now ready to apply for your license.

-The fee for an application is $20.
+Note: The fee for an application is $20.

 Apply online with the Michigan Insurance Adjuster License Application.

-4. Application Review
+Step 4: Application Review

 This process generally takes about fourteen (14) business days.
 Depending on the results of your background check, the Department of Insurance may request more information or documentation.